 These are average values, however.
 There are outliers who have managed to survive for longer without food or drink.
 How long a person can last without access to calories and liquids depends on many factors, such as environmental conditions and a person's underlying health.

 For instance, lacking access to water in the desert under the broiling sun will kill a person much faster than in the middle of the forest where it's much cooler.

-To make things easier, use this ‘rule of three’ to get an idea how long the human body can last without basics: 3 minutes without oxygen, three days without water, and three weeks without food.
+To make things easier, use this 'rule of three' to get an idea of how long the human body can last without basics: 3 minutes without oxygen, three days without water, and three weeks without food.

 How long can someone live without water?

 Fluid intake has the most immediate effect on survival.
 While the body has fat and muscle that it can burn for energy in case food is nowhere to be found, water stockpiles are far less plentiful.

 Our bodies mostly consist of water, but we lose a lot of it each day when we sweat, urinate, or even exhale.
 This is why water needs to be constantly replenished.

 How much water a person needs on a daily basis depends on physical activity, age, body temperature (having a fever requires more water), the environment, and air humidity.